push-protocol/PIPs/definitions/Meta/README.md

 3. An Informational PIP provides general guidelines or information to the EPNS community, but does not propose a new feature.
 Informational PIPs do not necessarily represent a EPNS community consensus or recommendation, so users and implementors are free to ignore Informational PIPs or follow their advice.

 It is highly recommended that a single PIP contain a single key proposal or new idea.
-The more focused the PIP, the more successful it tends to be. e.g. - A typo or single change in payloads does'nt require PIP.
+The more focused the PIP, the more successful it tends to be. e.g. - A typo or single change in payloads doesn't require PIP.
 It should be contributing as major improvement or change multiple clients.

 A PIP must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.